koma75/crowdutil/README.md

       lint and compile the coffee-script files without minifying.
     * see the Gruntfile.coffee for all the possible tasks.

+### Pull-requests

+* feature branches will be used for individual change-sets.
+    * branch names shall be feature/featurename
+    * we may use a develop branch to merge several feature branches before we send pull requests to master.
+* pull requests in github will be used for review of a feature branch before merging
+    * for smooth merging, please re-base the feature branch to the latest master and make sure there are no conflicts right before sending a pull request.
+    * set references to issues if relevant with the pull request by adding a line in the comment in the form of "resolves #issuenum" where issuenum is the relevant issue number.
+* master branches may be altered by owner for purposes of releases (i.e. bumping versions in package.json, fixing README), or for documentation fixes.

 ### Versioning

 We will follow the [semver2.0](http://semver.org/) versioning scheme.